max-wittig/LunchBot/README.md

 * MENU_TIME_CRON : cron string, when to send the menu to the conversation.
 Defaults to `00 10 * * 1-5`
 * WARNING_TIME_CRON : cron string, when to ask if anyone is joining.
 Defaults to `20 11 * * 1-5`
 * LUNCH_TIME_CRON : cron string, when to send go to lunch message.
 Defaults to `30 11 * * 1-5`
-* TIMEZONE : specify the timezone the bot is running in.
-Defaults to `Europe/Zurich`
 * SCOPE : define Circuit application scopes.
 Defaults to `null`
 * MONGO_HOST : hostname that your mongodb is running on.
 Defaults to `localhost`
 * MONGO_PORT : port that mongodb listens on.
 Defaults to `27017`